 What objective does a children’s social media ban aim to achieve?

-Don’t most social media platforms already stop children under a certain age from having an account?
+Don’t most social media platforms already prohibit children under a certain age from having an account?

 What forms of social media account?